Skip to content

 How it works

-ECA is a processore that works in the background by subscribing to all events on a Drupal site and executing ECA models that define processes for any of those events.
+ECA is a processor that works in the background by subscribing to all events on a Drupal site and executing ECA models that define processes for any of those events.
 There is no UI required for that, ECA just operates based on the available and enabled models.

 Recommended setup for production sites